CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

  9. Repeat steps 5-8 until the gains do not change.
  10. Increase kP until the flywheel oscillates, then back off to just before that oscillation.
  11. Verify gains hold for expected velocities.

+.. dropdown:: "Why" for each step

+   1. We start with PID gains at 0 to isolate as many of the forces in play as possible, and iteratively get closer to the "ideal" gains.
+   2. There needs to be a setpoint for the parameters to take affect, and a higher setpoint sets up the following steps.
+   3. The kS gain is meant to reduce the effect of friction without it moving the mechanism on its own, so getting it as close to breaking friction without it actually breaking friction is ideal.
+However, this step alone only accounts for static friction which isn't ideal in a flywheel, where it'll typically be experiencing rolling friction.
+This is managed in a later step.
+   4. A low kP will exacerbate the requirement for a good kS and kV.
+If this gain is too high it'll mask a "bad" kS and kV during the kS/kV tuning.
+   5. When the setpoint is high, the kV will dwarf the kS term in its effectiveness, so the kV term should be prioritized to achieve the setpoint.
+   6. Setting a low setpoint will prioritize the kS term during its tuning phase.
+   7. With the low setpoint, the kS term will dwarf the kV term and correctly account for rolling friction.
+   8. Going back to a high setpoint verifies the kV term is still correct.
+   9. Typically, after reducing kS the system won't achieve its high setpoint, so the kV term needs to increase.
+Similarly, increasing kV may cause the system to overshoot the low setpoint, requiring the kS to lower.
+This procedure continues until the kS/kV gains stabilize and stop changing, indicating the feed forwards are correct.
+   10. With proper kS/kV terms, the kP can be increased to quickly achieve the setpoint.
+The system wants as high a kP gain as possible to decrease the time taken to get to the setpoint.
+The limit of how high the kP term can be is determined by the system latency, at which point the oscillation is impossible to avoid.
+The goal of repeating steps 5-8 is to find that limit.
+   11. Always verify the gains work for the setpoints you expect the system to be commanded, as it's possible the generic gains may not work under the operating range of the system.
+If that's the case, adjust the setpoints to be within the expected operating range and re-tune with them.

 The simulator below allows you to follow these steps to find the right gains.